The Cost of SSL Certificates: What to Expect

 - Cost: $0

-- Best For: Small websites, blogs, or personal projects.
+- Best For: Small websites, personal blogs, or non-commercial projects.

 2. Domain Validation (DV) SSL Certificates